aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 The `expectedLength` MUST be 64 bytes.

 ## Searchable Encryption Cache Identifier

+This section is consistent with the Cache Entry Identifier formulas for the [Hierarchical Keyring](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/aws-kms/aws-kms-hierarchical-keyring.md#appendix-a-cache-entry-identifier-formulas) and [Caching CMM](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/caching-cmm.md#appendix-a-cache-entry-identifier-formulas) in the Material Providers spec.
+These cache identifier formulas should not be changed independently.

 When accessing the underlying cryptographic materials cache, Searchable Encryption MUST use the formulas specified in this section